SatishThapak/Argo_CD/README.md

 ✨ Key Features

-Manual or automatic deployment of applications to a Kubernetes cluster.
+1. Manual or automatic deployment of applications to a Kubernetes cluster.

-Automatic synchronization of application state to the current version of declarative configuration.
+2. Automatic synchronization of application state to the current version of declarative configuration.

-Web user interface and command-line interface (CLI).
+3. Web user interface and command-line interface (CLI).

-Ability to visualize deployment issues, detect and remediate configuration drift.
+4. Ability to visualize deployment issues, detect and remediate configuration drift.

-Role-based access control (RBAC) enabling multi-cluster management.
+5. Role-based access control (RBAC) enabling multi-cluster management.

-Single sign-on (SSO) with providers such as GitLab, GitHub, Microsoft, OAuth2, OIDC, LinkedIn, LDAP, and SAML 2.0
+6. Single sign-on (SSO) with providers such as GitLab, GitHub, Microsoft, OAuth2,  OIDC, LinkedIn, LDAP, and SAML 2.0

-Support for webhooks triggering actions in GitLab, GitHub, and BitBucket.
+7. Support for webhooks triggering actions in GitLab, GitHub, and BitBucket.

 💡 Why Use Argo CD?

-Declarative & Versioned: Your entire deployment process lives in Git—easy to audit, replicate, and roll back.
+1. Declarative & Versioned: Store your entire deployment lifecycle in Git—making it easy to audit, replicate, and roll back changes.

-Automation-First: Reduce human error with automated, consistent deployments.
+2. Automation-First: Eliminate manual errors with consistent, automated deployments.

-Transparent & Intuitive: Visualize app state, health, and history via a user-friendly dashboard or CLI.
+3. Transparent & Intuitive: View app status, health, and deployment history using a user-friendly dashboard or CLI.

-GitOps Friendly: Ideal for modern DevOps workflows and managing multiple environments or clusters seamlessly.
+4. Built for GitOps: Streamlines modern DevOps practices, especially for multi-environment or multi-cluster setups.